QingyuLiu/Exposing-the-Deception/README.md

 ```

 ### Train Models
-You should make `output` and `logs` folders to save files of model and log before running the following command.
+You should make `output` and `logs` folders to save files of the model and log before running the following command.
-After preprocessing datasets, you can detect anomalies with various settings using the following command:
-(You should make `output` and `logs` folders to save files of the model and log before running the following command.)
 ```
 python training.py  --name                                      \